Christopher-L-Massie/OSRS-COMPANION/README.md

 -Create a free account and verify your ownership of a (Player) Account with a simple skilling request

-          -When attempting to verify ownership over a 'OSRS' account users will be asked to gain experience in 5 different skills within
+          -When attempting to verify ownership over a 'OSRS' account users will be asked to gain experience

           -15 minutes if this is completed the account will be considered theirs